diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Fix clicking on canvas, it does not work when the main viewport is scrolled

 	- Remove all update groups before loading a new scene
 	- Update UI of game-object and group selector
 	- Update UI to add new viewports, put it on top instead of the bottom